 There’s a Lot We Have Yet to Learn, but I’d Contact Your Congressional Representatives

-I’m very serious about you needing to get involved.
-If you’re depending on PAYE, REPAYE, or PSLF to make your student loans manageable, the Trump education budget puts your finances at risk.
+If you’re worried, get involved.
+For current borrowers, this budget proposal means nothing to you.
+If you have yet to go to grad school and would be depending on PAYE, REPAYE, or PSLF to make your student loans manageable, the Trump education budget puts your finances at risk.

 Congress gets the final say in this matter, so contact your Congressperson and both Senators if these programs are important to you.
 Mention how high student debt is, and how it’s a top issue for you that will decide how you vote.
 That’s what I would do if I owed a lot of debt relative to my income.

-My Takeaways for Student Loans from this Unexpected Trump Education Budget
+My Takeaways for Student Loans from the 2020 Trump Education Budget

-Worrying over proposed student loan changes won’t help, and there’s a strong chance that Trump will not be able to accomplish his proposal.
+Worrying over proposed student loan changes won’t help, and Trump will not be able to accomplish his proposal because of House Democrats.
 My advice to clients would be use the programs that exist and change course if it comes to that.
-If you abandoned PSLF in 2015 when President Obama proposed a low cap, you lost out on 2 years of credit towards probable tax free forgiveness.
+If you abandoned PSLF in 2015 when President Obama proposed a low cap, you lost out on 4 years of credit towards highly likely tax free forgiveness.